jorrete/django-qunit-ci/README.md

 to usage of an AMD loader like RequireJS.

-To make nose aware of your QUnit tests, create a subclass of django_qunit_ci.QUnitTestCase in a file which would normally be searched by nose, for example my_app/test/qunit/test_case.py.
+To make nose aware of your QUnit tests, create a subclass of django_nose_qunit.QUnitTestCase in a file which would normally be searched by nose, for example my_app/test/qunit/test_case.py.
 It can contain as little as just the "test_files" attribute (a list or tuple of one or more paths to QUnit test scripts).
 Any script dependencies for your test script(s) should be given